MotusWTS/motusServer/inst/doc/status_api.md

    according to the Apache mod-auth-tkt module.
 Code for generating the cookie can be seen in [R](https://github.com/jbrzusto/motusServer/blob/new_server/R/validate_request.R) or in [PHP](https://github.com/jbrzusto/motusServer/blob/new_server/inst/scripts/www/login.php)
+ - if a request indicates that a parameter should be an array, then a scalar of the same type can be provided instead, and is treated as an array of length 1. i.e. the API doesn't distinguish between `"par":X` and `"par":[X]` if `X` is a double, integer, boolean or string

 ### Reply ###
- - is a json object: header `Content-Type = application/json`
+ - is a JSON-encoded object: header `Content-Type = application/json`
- - is bzip2-compressed: header `Content-Encoding = bzip2`
+ - is bzip2-compressed: header `Content-Encoding = bzip2`.
+To support browsers and other
+   contexts without native bzip2 decompression, if the request had a header called `Accept-Encoding` that includes the string "gzip", then the reply is gzip-compressed, with header `Content-Encoding: gzip`.
- - most return values are objects whose fields are arrays equal length, which is the natural JSON encoding of an R data.frame
+ - most returned objects have fields which are arrays of equal length, which is the natural JSON encoding of an R data.frame
  - errors are indicated by including a field called `error` in the reply; other fields might be present, giving additional information.
 If no field `error`